bsg-dojo/bitcoin-ninja-API/README.md

 | wallet          | gettransaction           |

+### 2. BIPs to Implement:

+TODO

+### 3. Crypto Functions to implement:

+TODO

+### 4. Helper functions to implement:

+TODO

-#### 3.- bitcoin test coverage
+## 5.- bitcoin test coverage

-Port the corresponding test suite of bitcoin core with it's own data.
+Port the corresponding test suite of bitcoin core and create it's own set of data.

 ---